Suzy Lishman: Clinical practice

 Lishman is a consultant cellular pathologist and medical examiner at Peterborough City Hospital.
 She is lead pathologist for colorectal cancer.

 Achievements

 In addition to her election as President of the Royal College of Pathologists, she was named one of the fifty most inspirational women in healthcare in 2013 by the Health Service Journal which described her as the 'public face of pathology' and 'the most outward facing person from that specialism'.
-Lishman was awarded a CBE for services to pathology in 2018.
+Lishman was appointed a Commander of the Order of the British Empire (CBE) 'for services to pathology' in the 2018 New Year Honours, and promoted to Dame Commander of the same Order (DBE) 'for services to the medical examiner system and to patient safety'.